-The Stampede is a year-round project, and volunteers have worked on every aspect, from directors to gate-keepers.
+The Williams Lake Stampede is a year-round project, and volunteers have worked on every aspect, from directors to gate-keepers.
 In the weeks leading up to the Stampede there are ‘work bees’ on the grounds, where volunteers paint, sweep, clean, trim weeds, mow grass and move fences and corrals.
 Then, during the weekend of the rodeo, a couple hundred volunteers are needed throughout the site to make things run smoothly.
 Every year more than 400 individuals and community groups help make our event weekend a success.
 We see our event as a celebration of our community!

 Why do Stampede volunteers turn out every year?
 We’ll let some of our volunteers explain: “We’ve made some of our best friends over the years of volunteering for the Stampede Association.”
 “We’re here to have fun.”
 It’s been that way since the show started back in 1926.